jenad88/langchain-sandbox/README.md

 # langchain-sandbox
-Jupyter notebooks for learning and experimenting with LangChain
+Jupyter notebooks for learning and experimenting with LangChain.